daisuke-t-jp/Baconian/Overview.md

 # Overview
 ## Goal
-- App can get system load.
+- App can get system load and information.
 - User can watch system load on view.

 ## Platforms